sys4/automx/README.md

    website.
 After entering the form data, you will receive a mobileconfig file and the device switches to the settings assistent.
 On Mac OS X, you also can call this document and save it to disk.
 After opening it, the profile manager opens and the steps are similar to iOS.
+For signed profiles see the man page automx.conf(5).

    Here is a simple example that configures an autoconfig and an autodiscover service (both use the same automx script).
 You need